jpergentino/shopping-rest-api/README.md

 Use the command `eb status` to get info about the application URL by the attribute `CNAME`.

-By the way, my app has been published and can be accessed by this [link](http://shopping-spot-app.cmhr9pnrbz.us-west-1.elasticbeanstalk.com).
+By the way, the application has been published and can be accessed by this [link](http://shopping-spot-app.ahr2feuunq.us-west-1.elasticbeanstalk.com).

 :warning: Please advise when finishing the test so I can destroy it. :warning: